claytongulick/chip-input/README.md

 }
 ```

+### show_autocomplete_on_focus
+Display the autocomplete list on focus, don't wait for a key to be pressed.
+The autocomplete callback function will be passed a blank
+value for input in this case, and can decide what default items should be displayed in the list.

+### constrain_input
+False by default.

+Setting this value to true will prevent input that doesn't match an item in the autocomplete list.
+This is used to force
+a user to select an item from the autocomplete list in order to create a tag.

+If there is no autocomplete function defined, this value is ignored.

+Note: If this option is set to true, autocomplete debouncing will be disabled.
+This is because it's impossible to constrain the input unless the autocomplete function is executed for each key.
+It's recommended that this option only be used with a locally cached list of items that can be quickly returned, since executing an API call on each keystroke may present unacceptable latency to the user.

 ### start_icon
 A string that's used for the icon to show at the beginning of the input.
 Should be a url for an icon, data urls are fine.